Terms and Conditions

 14. PASSPORT, VISAS AND HEALTH REQUIREMENTS

-Requirements may change and you must check the up to date position in good time before departure with the Embassy or consulate of the country(ies) you are travelling through and to.
+Requirements may change and you must check the up to date information in good time before departure with the Embassy or consulate of the country(ies) you are travelling through and to.
 Information on health is contained in the Department of Health leaflet T6 (Health Advice for Travellers) available from your local Department of Health office and most Post Offices.
 For holidays in the EEA you should obtain an EHIC (European Health Insurance Card) prior to departure.
 N.B this card replaced the E111.
 From January 2006 E111 forms have not been valid.

 Basic information regarding the applicable visas, documentation and health requirements are provided in the pre-departure pack; however please be aware that we have no responsibility for the accuracy of this information as regulations change in the UK and the country(ies) in question.
 Please conform to the above paragraph in addition to reading our information.